mohammadqandeel/expedia-coding-exercise/README.md

 Check ABOUT.md for more details.

+Pending:
-Pending: Add the extra query params to API request.
+  - Add the extra query params to API request.
+  - Show more offer info in Offers List view.